AkashSky47/Air-Quality-and-Weather-Data-Analysis-at-IIT-Kanpur/README.md

    - Analyze the data by interacting with the visualizations and filters available in the Tableau dashboard.

 4. **Upload Additional Data**:
-   - You can upload CSV files provided in the repository or download the latest data from [Fog Prediction Data](https://fog.iitk.ac.in/fog-prediction/).
+   - You can upload CSV files provided in the Tableau Project or download the latest data from [Fog Prediction Data](https://fog.iitk.ac.in/fog-prediction/).
    - Use this data to create your own visualizations, perform additional analysis, derive correlations, and integrate them into the dashboard.

 ## Usage